KaiwenHuu/kaiwenhuu.github.io/notes/c/helloworld.md

 :wq
 ```

-run the following to create an executable file "runme" and run the helloworld program.
+run the following to create an executable file "hello" and run the helloworld program.
 ```
-gcc -o runme hello.c
+gcc -o hello hello.c
+./hello
 ```

+To look at the assembly code run
 ```
-./runme
+objdump -d hello
 ```